yoshall/Awesome-Trajectory-Computing/README.md

 # 🏄‍♂️ Awesome-Trajectory-Computing

-Welcome to our carefully curated collection of **Deep Learning Methods and Foundation Models (LLM, LM, FM) for Trajectory Computing (Trajectory Data Mining and Management)** with awesome resources (paper, code, data, too, etc.)!
+Welcome to our carefully curated collection of **Deep Learning Methods and Foundation Models (LLM, LM, FM) for Trajectory Computing (Trajectory Data Management and Mining)** with awesome resources (paper, code, data, tool, etc.)!
 This repository serves as a valuable addition to our comprehensive survey paper.
 Rest assured, we are committed to consistently updating it to ensure it remains up-to-date and relevant.

 <img src="./Picture/Trajectory_Overview.gif" width = "900" align=center>